DarkKitty-w/Endless-Tales/README.md

 5.  **Replayability**:
     *   The game’s **randomization** and **multiple branching paths** ensure that each playthrough feels fresh and unique.
     *   Players can restart with new characters, decisions, and challenges, exploring the world from different perspectives and uncovering new possibilities each time.

+### Visual Elements

+-   **Cardboard-Style Templates**: The game utilizes minimalist, **cardboard-style visual templates** to represent the character and the world.
+These simple visuals highlight important details while maintaining a focus on storytelling.
+-   **Character Display**: The character’s key stats, name, and essential details are displayed on-screen in a functional but minimalist template.
+The character’s growth and progress are reflected visually as they gain experience and new abilities.
+-   **World Map**: The world map is displayed as a basic, interactive layout where players can explore new locations, encounter random events, and track the progress of their quests.
+It’s a visual guide to help players navigate their journey.